 Sal Maglie was the Dodgers’ pitcher opposing Don Larsen of the Yankees in the latter’s famous perfect game of the 1956 World Series.
 Maglie threw a five-hitter in the loss.

 After two terms (1960–62; 1966–67) as pitching coach of the Boston Red Sox, Sal Maglie took a similar post for the expansion Seattle Pilots in 1969.
 Hall of Fame pitcher Don Drysdale credited Maglie with teaching him to pitch inside, for which he would be noted.
 Jim Lonborg, AL Cy Young Award winner in 1967 also learned to brush hitters back under instruction from Maglie.

 In 1983 then Hyde Park Stadium was dedicated as Sal Maglie Stadium in honor of the famous hurler.
-A video of the dedication was recorded and aired locally on then Niagara Frontier Cable and submitted to ESPN where it ran multiple times over a two day period. (see video below)
+A video of the dedication was produced by Bob Koshinski and Fred Calandrelli and aired in Niagara County on then Niagara Frontier Cable.
+Koshinski submitted the feature to ESPN where it ran multiple times over a two day period. (see video below)